MAP Holon Data Loader Design Specification (v1.2)¶

 Input files are syntactically validated against a JSON Schema to ensure they represent well-formed holons, properties, and relationships.

-Validation of imported holons against their TypeDescriptors is triggered by standard Holochain validation callbacks.
+Validation of imported holons against the concrete descriptors that describe them is triggered by standard Holochain validation callbacks.
 These callbacks, implemented in the holons_integrity_zome, invoke shared validation functions that are Holochain-independent, enabling reuse across runtime and tooling contexts.

 ๐ Whatโs Changed in v1.2¶